przprz/rails_console/rails_console.md

 end
 ```

-* example: lets look how `awesome!` method is implemented
+* example: lets see how `awesome!` method is implemented

 We'll need to look for `"awesome_print"` in `dockerfiles` repo